varbtw/Aristotle/README.md

-# Research Model - AI Research Assistant
+# Aristotle - AI Research Assistant

 An AI-powered research assistant that finds, indexes, and summarizes scholarly papers using ChromaDB vector search and the Semantic Scholar API.